SiyuanHong/godot/README.md

 ## Statement of individual contributions
-Siyuan Hong: write methods for function instrumentation; deal with function set_global_rotation and get_rotation
+Siyuan Hong: write function instrumentation for `set_global_rotation` and `move_x`, and implement tests for these two functions to cover all branches

 Ruizhe Tao: write function instrumentation for `set_global_skew` and `set_global_scale`, and implement tests for these two functions to cover all branches

-Rui Chen: wrote function instrumentation for `set_environment` and `set_compositor` and their respective tests that coveres all branched conditions.
+Rui Chen: write function instrumentation for `set_environment` and `set_compositor` and implement tests for these two functions to cover all branches

-Jiarui Pan: completed implementation of tests for get_relative_transform_to_parent and set_current with the coverage measurement and improvement
+Jiarui Pan: write function instrumentation for `get_relative_transform_to_parent` and `set_current` and implement tests for these two functions to cover all branches